-It’s also pretty versatile – use it as a moisturizer, cleanser, makeup remover…
+It’s also versatile—use it as a moisturizer, cleanser, makeup remover…

 Why is Jojoba Oil Good for Acne?

-This is a natural oil, with one of its main benefits being its ability to balance out the oil production of your skin.
+This is a natural oil and one of its main benefits is the ability to balance out your skins oil production.

 - If you have oily skin and breakouts, jojoba oil can help rebalance sebum production.
 This prevents that shiny oil slick that you may deal with on a daily basis, helps control blackheads, and reduces pimples